William H. Natcher Parkway: Glen Lily overpass

 In 1973, the Glen Lily Road (KY 2665) overpass over the parkway was awarded the title of "Most Beautiful Bridge" by the American Institute of Steel Construction in the Highway Grade Separation category.

 Additional interchange and name combinations

 The first added interchange built for the Natcher Parkway was the KY 70 interchange (exit 27, later exit 29) near Morgantown.
-Constructed in the 1999-2000 fiscal year, it was built to provide access to the city's industrial district.
+Constructed in the 1996-97 fiscal year, it was built to provide access to the city's industrial district.
+It was completed no later than the 1997-98 fiscal.

 In 2006, the old and new names were combined into the current name, in order to be consistent with most of the state's other parkways, all of which (except for the Audubon Parkway) had their original names changed in the same manner to honor various Kentucky politicians.
 However, the newly designed marker signs that were installed on the Natcher Parkway in mid-2006 did not bear the words "Green River".